-The programme, taught by leading experts in their respective fields, including Digital Legal Lab’s own researchers, is comprehensive and interdisciplinary.
-It will explore topics related to how digital technologies like algorithms, big data analytics, and automated decision-making affect individuals, markets, and society, and how regulatory regimes are catching up with the technological changes.
+The week’s program was filled with lectures by and discussions with leading experts in their respective fields, including Digital Legal Lab’s own researchers, to explore topics related to how digital technologies like algorithms, big data analytics, personalization, and automated decision-making affect individuals, markets, and society, and how regulatory regimes are catching up with the technological changes.